FrancoAdN/design-patterns/dependency-injection/README.md

-# Dependency Injection
+# Dependency Injection Design Pattern

-A strategy where an object has it's dependencies injected into it.
+  * A strategy where an object has it's dependencies injected into it.
 It has an schema of client-service.

-In simpler terms, dependency injection is passing something that the client needs in order to work, instead of building it itself, or getting is from global scope.
+  * In simpler terms, dependency injection is passing something that the client needs in order to work, instead of building it itself, or getting is from global scope.